DaraghsCode/DaraghsCode/README.md

 [A file I use to learn fundamental algorithms in C.](https://github.com/DaraghsCode/learningAlgorithms)

+### What I'm Currently working on:
+I've been working on a customer/sales analysis of Olist ($1.5 billion E-commerce platform) in SQL that will be displayed in Tableau.

 ### Want to reach out to collaborate, chat, or ask a question?
 Email me at daraghbuckley@hotmail.com